awaismirza/redditclone/README.md

 # Redditclone

-This App is the project built in Awais Mirza Angular Course. : Link to
+This App is the project built in Awais Mirza Angular Course. : Link to https://www.udemy.com/angular-7-complete-essential-guide

+## How to run Project

+Make sure you have nodejs 8+ installed.
+> npm install
+> ng serve

 ## Development server